lamont-granquist/kspconfigtool/README.md

 ### Futures

 - Maybe extend the parser to read all the broken config files that the KSP parser reads.
+- Maybe flags for --dry-run, converting tabs to spaces, and selecting dos-vs-unix.
 - Maybe add a proper rust serde serializer/deserializer.
+- Has zero tests, needs tests.

 ### Out Of Scope